MR-BOUBAKOUR/-BOUBAKOUR-MohamedRedha-p9-MicroServices-spring/README.md

 Microservices application for diabetes risk assessment built with Spring Boot and Vue.js.

+🔍 [Performance analysis](_doc/perf-analysis.md) — the main performance bottleneck was system resource contention caused by running the app, monitoring, and load tests on the same machine — not the application itself.

 📄 [Documentation & Reports](https://mr-boubakour.github.io/-BOUBAKOUR-MohamedRedha-p9-MicroServices-spring/) — includes **Javadoc** and **JaCoCo reports** for the microservices where documentation and test coverage bring the most value.

 ---